pvdz/zeparser3/tests/testcases/classes/piggies_in_classes/await/wrapped_in_async_func/in_extends_no_args.md

 > :: classes : piggies in classes : await : wrapped in async func
 >
 > ::> in extends no args
+>
+> Extends ("ClassHeritage") is expecting a "LeftHandSideExpression" which is a production that does not lead to an `await` expression.
+Under an `async` function the name "await" can also not be a binding name so it must be an error.

+## FAIL

 ## Input